marijnh/Eloquent-JavaScript/18_http.md

 Data traveling over the Internet tends to follow a long, dangerous road.
-To get to its destination, it must hop through anything from coffee-shop Wi-Fi to ((network))s controlled by various companies and states.
+To get to its destination, it must hop through anything from coffee-shop Wi-Fi hotspots to ((network))s controlled by various companies and states.
 At any point along its route it may be inspected or even modified.